abeelen/python-notebook/PythonInstall.md

 ## Libraries & Modules

-Python as many libraries from numerical calculation to plotting or image processing.
+Python has many libraries from numerical calculation to plotting or image processing.

 ### Installation

 Your Operating System usually provide package with the most common python libraries and module.
 Moreover Python is usually delivered with [pip](https://pip.pypa.io/en/latest/), a library manager.

+If you use Anaconda or Canopy Python, they are already shipped with most of the scientific libraries pre-installed.
+In case the library of your choosing is not installed, please refer to the documentation of these environments for their installation and maintenance.

-You can use `pip` to install your libraries (`pip3` for python 3.X) , separating them with a space
+However for a custom installation of Python you can use `pip` to install your libraries (`pip3` for Python 3.X) , separating them with a space
 ```bash
 $ pip install scipy numpy matplotlib
 ```